“I encourage my clients to be THEMSELVES, use humor, embrace colorful language (#$@%), and discover their strengths.”

 What should someone know about working with you?

-Finding a therapist is like finding a best friend; it's hard to do!
-The most important thing about starting this relationship is the “click”; I like to connect first and find the “click” and then move on from there.
+I like to connect first and find the “click,” and then move on from there.
 If we both agree to move forward together, I will ask you a series of questions to get a better look at your life.
 It is an opportunity to vent, describe how you want your life to be, and receive feedback and new perspectives.
 I encourage my clients to be THEMSELVES, use humor, embrace colorful language (#$@%), and discover their strengths.
 I use a modern approach, which means hands-on; I will challenge you, encourage you, and sometimes assign homework where you can apply your skills immediately.
-I promise that I do not grade!

 What are you most excited about within the evolving mental health landscape?